AllenKon/Seeed_reCamera_Gimbal/README.md

 ```
 ssh root@192.168.42.1
 ```
 The serial port name can be obtained by terminal.
+It is usually ttyS0.

 ```
 ls /dev/ttyS*